 Now is a time when expressing empathy to those around us virtually.
 Now is the time to offer to help out and be sensitive.
 Now is not the time to be pushy or salesy, but it is an opportunity for making your brand stand out as that caring, concerned business.
 There are more of us on social media right now because we can’t go to work or unlock the doors to our businesses.
 We have the means to stay connected through this pandemic and a business owner.
 You can make the most of this captured audience.

 Contribute to food banks in your immediate area on behalf of your company.
 Volunteer to do the grocery shopping for the elderly.
 Use social media to promote your good deeds and build your brand.
 GoMarketing has several ideas that we’ll be glad to share with you and help you get implemented.
-And promote your good deeds with social media marketing to help build your brand.
+And promote your good deeds to help build your brand.

 2. Make Sure Your Business Is Easily Found Online

 With less time in our cars or walking, we’re spending more time indoors and on the internet.
 Until they ‘release’ us and we all feel comfortable getting out and about again, that internet time is going to increase.
 Until then, shopping online, we shall do!